dotnet/docs-maui/docs/user-interface/layouts/grid.md

 </ContentPage>
 ```

-In this example, the root <xref:Microsoft.Maui.Controls.Grid> contains a `BoxView` in its first row, and a child <xref:Microsoft.Maui.Controls.Grid> in its second row.
-The child <xref:Microsoft.Maui.Controls.Grid> contains `Slider` objects that manipulate the color displayed by the `BoxView`, and `Label` objects that display the value of each `Slider`:
+In this example, the root <xref:Microsoft.Maui.Controls.Grid> contains a <xref:Microsoft.Maui.Controls.BoxView> in its first row, and a child <xref:Microsoft.Maui.Controls.Grid> in its second row.
+The child <xref:Microsoft.Maui.Controls.Grid> contains `Slider` objects that manipulate the color displayed by the <xref:Microsoft.Maui.Controls.BoxView>, and `Label` objects that display the value of each `Slider`:

 :::image type="content" source="media/grid/nested.png" alt-text="Nested .NET MAUI Grid objects.":::